Windows XP Media Center Edition: Hardware requirements

 Media Center has higher hardware requirements than other editions of Windows XP.
 MCE 2005 requires at least a 1.6 GHz processor, DirectX 9.0 hardware-accelerated GPU (ATI Radeon 9 series or nVidia GeForce FX Series or higher), and 256 MB of System RAM.
 Some functionality, such as Media Center Extender support, use of multiple tuners, or HDTV playback/recording carries higher system requirements.

 Media Center is much more restricted in the range of hardware that it supports than most other software DVR solutions.
 Media Center tuners must have a standardized driver interface, and they must have hardware MPEG-2 encoders (this was changed as companies such as ATI wrote drivers to support MCE 2005 with their All-In-Wonder cards and HDTV Wonder cards), closed caption support, and a number of other features.
 Media Center remote controls are standardized in terms of button labels and functionality, and, to a degree, general layout.

-Upgradeability (before April 8, 2014)
+Upgradeability

 Windows XP Media Center Edition could be directly upgraded to Windows Vista Home Premium or Windows Vista Ultimate.

+Post-release support

 Support for Windows XP Media Center Edition under Microsoft's consumer product lifecycle policy was planned to end on April 13, 2010, however, in July 2009, Microsoft extended the support window to July 12, 2011.
 This date would be then extended again on December 31, 2010 to a final end of support date of April 8, 2014, citing support volumes in emerging markets as the reason for the extension.

 Windows XP Media Center Edition retail availability ended as planned on April 14, 2009.